 A map showing the different aspects of the sewerage treatment system and catchment areas is available below.

-A range of Consultation Activities will be commencing from 5 July 2019.
+A range of consultation activities will be commencing from 21 September 2019.

 Explanatory Notes have been prepared to provide additional information about the Hervey Bay sewage treatment scheme.
 Explanatory Notes will be available soon that will provide additional information about the project.

-A feedback form will be available to complete in the future so the community can offer feedback and ideas for the project.
+A feedback form is available to complete so the community can offer feedback and ideas for the project.

 Community information stalls